Boltie/PassGen/README.md

 A Python password generator class that accepts parameters for the count, length and character sets.
 It defaults to providing a single 16-digit string utilising the lower, upper, digit and punctuation character sets.

+All enabled character sets are utilised at least once before being reused.
+If you request a 4-digit password with all 4 sets enabled, you will not receive multiple characters from any single character set.
+It will always return a string with a lower, upper, digit and punctuation character.

 Characters are never repeated.